Skip to main content

 Collaborate with the Development Office to identify and pursue scholarship opportunities.

-Collaborate with marketing/communication team and other workgroups to identify and provide input on opportunities to improve DEB marketing and communication.
+Collaborate with the marketing and communications team and other workgroups to identify and provide input on opportunities to improve health advancement and community engagement marketing and communications.

 Funding and Resources